Félix Santoni

 Felix Antonio Santoni Rodriguez was a Puerto Rican Lawyer, politician and senator.

 In 1917, Santoni was elected as a member of the first Puerto Rican Senate established by the Jones-Shafroth Act.
 He represented the Puerto Rico Senatorial district III (Arecibo).

+He earned a Law degree from the Complutense University of Madrid in 1894, graduating with the highest honors.
+At the age of 22, he joined the practice of his profession with one of the most notable figures in public life, the great statesman and jurist Rafael María de Labra.

+He later served as a judge in Utuado and as a prosecutor in Arecibo.

 In 1919, Santoni opposed voted against a bill to allow women voting.
 He claimed that "the time was not right for that reform".

+He died on November 12, 1959, in San Juan, Puerto Rico at the age of 88.